p3lim-wow/BetterWorldQuests/README.md

 ## Description

 Features:
+- Replaces the default World Quest pins with "improved" one
+	- "Improved" is very opinionated
+- Displays World Quests on the "parent" maps
-- Improve the Argus overview map with actual working artwork
+- Improves the Argus overview map with actual working artwork
 	- Displays World Quests on said map
 	- Support for [World Flight Map](https://www.curseforge.com/wow/addons/worldflightmap) on said map
-- Displays World Quests on the Argus overview map
-- Displays World Quests on the "parent" maps
-- Replaces the default World Quest pins with "improved" one
-	- "Improved" is very opinionated
 - Adds helpers for certain types of World Quests
 	- Marks barrels with raid icons for "Barrels o' Fun"
 	- Rebinds <kbd>SpaceBar</kbd> to aid navigation for "Make Loh Go"